YMCA OF CENTRE COUNTY MISSION

-The YMCA of Centre County is available for all members of the community.
+YMCA of Centre County is available for all members of the community.
 We particularly recognize the need to be here for kids, adults and families in need by turning no one away due to inability to pay.
-Financial assistance provided through our Open Doors Program keeps the Y available for those who often need us the most.
+Financial assistance provided through our Open Doors Program keeps the Y available for those who often need it the most.

 THE Y: OUR STORY AND YOURS

 Annually, the Y gives out over $400,000 in Open Doors memberships, programs, food, and services back to the community.
 But the true measure of what the Y does for the community can be seen on a daily basis:

 - A 5-year-old “graduate” of the Early Care and Education program starts kindergarten with self-confidence, social skills and a readiness to learn.

 - A 13-year-old, after years of attending summer day camp, gets his long anticipated opportunity to be a LIT (Leader In Training) for that same camp.

 - A single parent, working hard to finish their schooling, has an affordable, safe, nurturing environment for their 4 children to spend after school hours.

 - A disabled veteran rediscovers a healthy lifestyle and gains a new passion for helping others.